TDM Impacts on Market Efficiency and Equity

 References And Resources For More Information

 Markets are situations in which people exchange goods and services.
-If you have money and want produce, and a farmer has produce and wants money, a trade can make you both be better.
-Consumers’ willingness to pay for a particular type of produce (a tastier or healthier variety, or raised organically) may induce some farmers to offer products that better meet people’s needs.
+If you have money and want produce, and a farmer has produce and wants money, a trade can make you both better off.
+Consumers’ willingness to pay for a particular type of food (such as organically raised vegetables) may induce some farmers to offer products that better meet people’s needs.
 In this way, markets can efficiently allocate scarce resources, maximizing consumer value and productivity.
 In recent decades there has been increased enthusiasm for market solutions to various problems, including transportation problems.

 But, love of markets must not be blind.
 To be efficient and equitable, markets must reflect certain principles including consumer options, efficient pricing and neutral public policies (Nash and Matthews, 2005).
 The consumption patterns that occur in a distorted market cannot be considered optimal.